quanterall/ElixirMaterials/chapters/03_operators.md

 With lists it's not necessary to map our the whole list in order to make a pattern.

-If we care to match only on the first element of a list we could use the `|` operator to separate the head and the tail.
+When matching on the first element of list, the `|` (cons operator) could be used to separate the `head` from the `tail` of the list.
+And then doing some pattern match on the head.
 ```elixir
 iex(1)> [head | tail] = [1, 2, 3, 4]
 [1, 2, 3, 4]